We design and create interactive story-based experiences that youth, parents, educators, and cultural leaders love.

 A lot is coming to light about Heather: she was against any type of discrimination, always had been.
 She was an everyday hero moved to tears by inequality of any kind.
 She moved all around her by her example.

 She did not deserve to die.
 But more than that, her life and positive moral outlook deserved to be celebrated by all.
 It is a hard truth that Mr. Trump failed her.
-Indeed, it is the opinion of this writer than the actions and rhetoric of Trump is responsible for Heather’s untimely and unnecessary death.
+Indeed, it is the opinion of this writer than the actions and rhetoric of Trump are directly responsible for Heather’s untimely and unnecessary death.
 He should be brought to justice for hate crimes.

 Heather stood against people who hate, people who advocate stomping out whole cultures, color groups, and creeds.
 May her sacrifice not be in vain.
 May we all stand up to hate and intolerance, even if – especially if – it comes from the White House and others in positions of power.
 May we heed the words of Heather’s incredibly brave mother, who urges us to channel our anger in the face of injustice into righteous indignation.